stakater/kubestackplus-docs/content/about/service-definition/account-management.md

 ## Billing

+Billing for SAAP is on a monthly or yearly basis.

 ## Cloud Providers

-SAAP is available as a managed service on the following cloud providers:
+SAAP is available as a managed platform on the cloud providers listed on the [cloud providers overview](../cloud-providers/overview.md).

-- Amazon Web Services (AWS)
-- Google Cloud Platform (GCP)
-- Azure
-- Binero
-- UpCloud

-## Cluster Provisioning
+## Cluster Creation

+The administrative section contains information about [cluster creation](../../for-administrators/create-your-cluster.md).